hynek/build-and-inspect-python-package/README.md

           path: dist
       - uses: pypa/gh-action-pypi-publish@release/v1
 ```

+> [!IMPORTANT]
+> For security reasons, keep the job that has the `id-token: write` permission as short as possible.

+---

 If you’re using a VCS tag-based version extractor like [*setuptools-scm*] and need the built package to have the correct version, you must use *actions/checkout* with `fetch-depth: 0` – unless the latest commit _is_ the version tag.